 Career Outlook and Salary Information

-The BLS reported that the overall employment of event, meeting, and convention planners was expected to increase by 33% from 2012-2022.
-As of May 2014, the BLS reported that the average annual salary of an event planner was $50,910.
-Besides professional event planning organizations, other industries that were major employers of those working in this field included travel companies, universities and political organizations.
+The BLS reported that the overall employment of event, meeting, and convention planners was expected to increase by 10% from 2014-2024.
+As of May 2015, the BLS reported that the average annual salary of an event planner was $51,200.
+Besides professional event planning organizations, other industries that were major employers of those working in this field included private companies; professional, grantmaking, civil and similar organizations; and accommodation and food service organizations.

 One who desires a career as an event planner should seek a college education and gain experience working in hospitality-related fields.
 Certification, while optional, can be advantageous to job prospects as it demonstrates skills and understanding of event planning.